fatiando/2023-kegs/extended-abstract/README.md

 In this talk we will present the Fatiando a Terra project, a collection of open-source Python libraries designed for geophysical applications.
-We will describe how the project started as a simple library part of a PhD Thesis in South America, how it created a community around it that actively collaborates to its development and its current state.
+We will describe how the project has grown from its start as a simple library part of a PhD Thesis in South America to a production-quality codebase, and how it created a community around it that actively collaborates to its development and its current state.
 We will introduce the tools available in the project and show real world examples of how they can be used to solve geophysical problems.